 - Do not take your child for routine nighttime toilet trips except before bedtime or as directed by your physician.
 This will prevent the alarm from sounding, prevent training from occurring, and prevent your child from learning to awaken independently.

 - If the underwear is wet, your child should change into a dry pair and attach the clean and dry sensor to the dry underwear before returning to bed.
 If the bed is wet, change the bedding or cover the wet spot with a pad or towel to prevent dampening of the fresh dry underwear.

 - An extra hour of sleep each night (earlier bedtime) or a regular afternoon nap may help your child to avoid excessive fatigue and to respond quickly to the alarm.
 Excessive tiredness will deepen your child’s sleep and cause your child to respond more slowly to the alarm.

 - Using a night-light also helps a deep-sleeping child to respond to the alarm.
 If there is special difficulty in waking to the alarm, turn on a light in the room.

 - Praise your child whenever you observe any kind of progress; for example, waking to the alarm or smaller accidents.
 Profusely praise your child whenever he or she anticipates the alarm and awakens before it sounds.
 You and your child should keep a record of dry and wet nights on a calendar.
-Use the reward chart with stickers that is included with the Wet-Stop3 alarm.
+Use the reward chart with stickers that are included with the Wet-Stop 3+ alarm.
 Silver stars are earned when your child responds to the alarm and there is a small wet spot.
 Gold stars are awarded when your child is dry all night.

 - We recommend avoiding evening intake of foods and beverages.
 Children with nighttime wetting should avoid caffeine and chocolate intake throughout the day.